PaulFangBayArea/NDNF-release/README.md

     ./waf --run=<scenario_name>

- To run End-System NDNF scenario, you can run the following command:
+ To run End-System NDNF scenario, you can use the following command:

     ./waf --run=ndn-test-singleconsumer

- To run Edge-Router NDNF scenario, you can run the following command:
+ To run Edge-Router NDNF scenario, you can use the following command:

     ./waf --run=ndn-test-edgerouter

- To run Any-Router NDNF scenario, you can run the following command:
+ To run Any-Router NDNF scenario, you can use the following command:

     ./waf --run=ndn-test-anyrouter

- To run End-System NDNF scenario with multiple NFV nodes, you can run the following command:
+ To run End-System NDNF scenario with multiple NFV nodes, you can use the following command:

     ./waf --run=ndn-test-multinfv